 - Won’t meow or make any vocalizations at you

 - Will cower or slink low to the ground in an attempt to hide from humans

 - Cannot be touched, even by the caregiver.
 (Petting is alien to them)

-- Once trapped, feral cats will cower in the back of the cage (perhaps growling or with ears back)
+- Once trapped, feral cats will cower in the back of the cage (perhaps growling, hissing, or swatting with their ears back)

 - Remain unsocial and tense, not relaxed

 - Will approach humans, usually with the tail high in the air